What is this subject about?

 What will I study over the two years?

 In the second year you will further explore the skills you have learnt in Year 1 and develop them with one-to-one guidance and regular peer assessment sessions; your own ideas will be nurtured and you will be encouraged to independently explore your chosen style.
 We will look closely at the relationship between films, art, music and photography.
-Contemporary issues in Photography, such as airbrushing in magazines and the role of photojournalism in today’s culture, will also be studied.
 Alongside your practical photography, you will produce a 1500 word essay, which is an integral part of coursework in the second year.

 How is the course assessed?

 What skills will I need and develop on this course?

 You should possess a desire to explore this creative subject where hard work, creativity and organisational skills are essential.
 You will be doing a shoot a week, and an artist study for homework.
 This hard work will be rewarded by you very quickly being able to shoot to a near professional standard.
 Photography A Level will teach you how to use and appreciate the technicalities and aesthetics of much of the photography that surrounds you in your everyday life.

 What are the formal entry requirements for this course?